vivekratr/Dopameme-Miniapp-v2/README.md

         web:
           denom: USDT
           amount: 500000

 deployment:
   web:
     westcoast:
       profile: web
       count: 1
 ```

+Make sure to replace `<your-dockerhub-username>/<your-image-name>` with your actual Docker Hub username and image name.

-Deploy the configuration on Spheron Protocol:
+Deploy the configuration file on Spheron:

 ```bash
 sphnctl deployment create gpu.yml
 ```

-### Step 7: Access Your Deployment
+### Step 8: Access Your Deployment

-To access your deployment details:
+To get details about your deployment, including the URL, ports, and status, run:

 ```bash
 sphnctl deployment get --lid [Lease ID]
 ```

-This will provide the URL, ports, and status of your deployment.
+Replace `[Lease ID]` with your actual lease ID obtained after deployment.

+### Conclusion

+Following these steps will help you successfully deploy your Flask application on Spheron using Python.
+Be sure to keep your wallet keys secure and monitor your deployment for any issues.